Cite this

 A channel is a mapping from inputs in \(\mathcal{X}\) to outputs in \(\mathcal{Y}\), defined by the conditional probability distribution \(p_{\smash{\mathrm{Y}\mid \mathrm{X}}\vphantom{\hat{T}}}\).
 Rather than using the term “outcome" to describe the value taken by a random variable as in the previous section, we now use the terms “input" and “output".
 When \(p_{\smash{\mathrm{Y}\mid \mathrm{X}}\vphantom{\hat{T}}}\) can be described by a deterministic function, we have a noiseless channel; otherwise, we have the more general case of a noisy channel.1

-The concepts developed in the previous section—entropy, mutual information, conditional entropy—naturally lead to the question: what happens when information must travel through an imperfect medium?
+The concepts developed in the previous section (entropy, mutual information, conditional entropy) naturally lead to the question: what happens when information must travel through an imperfect medium?
 Channels formalize this scenario.
-Often, they model an actual physical medium for information transmission, like a band of radio frequencies or transistors on a computer.
+Often, they model a physical medium like a band of radio frequencies or transistors on a computer.

 3.1 Channels as matrices